N1rm4l/N1rm4l/README.md

 **👋 Hi, I'm Nirmal — Freelance Software Developer**

 💻 **About Me**
-I am a passionate and versatile freelance software developer with over [X years] of experience in building web applications, APIs, and cloud-based solutions.
+I am a passionate and versatile freelance software developer with over 3+ years of experience in building web applications, APIs, and cloud-based solutions.
 I specialize in Full Stack development, creating dynamic, high-performance systems for clients across various industries.
 My goal is to deliver high-quality, scalable, and user-friendly applications that meet the unique needs of each project.

 <p align="center">
   <a href="https://skillicons.dev">